odezzshuuk/linked-notes/sorted/dotNET/unity/unity-render-pipeline-converter.md

 ## What's For

-- convert assets built-in Render pipeline to URP or HDRP

 > the conversion is irreversible

+- Convert assets built-in Render pipeline to URP or HDRP

+Converter will convert all related, Convert selected materials

+- Edit > Rendering > Materials > Convert Selected Built-in Materials to URP.

 ## 5 types converters